edinel/recipes/_recipes/WarmShrimpSalad.md

     - "Spread the shrimp on the griddle or piastra in a single layer and cook until pink and golden brown on the first side, about 2 minutes.
 Turn and cook until just cooked through."
     - "Toss the shrimp into the bowl with the beans.
 Add the lemon juice, zest, and around &frac14; cup olive oil"
     - "Season generously with black pepper, and serve warm or at room temperature."
 ---
-To quote the author: "White beans are traditionally served with shrimp; the green beans are a fun variation.
+To quote the author: \"White beans are traditionally served with shrimp; the green beans are a fun variation.
 All the different flavors and textures really come together in this delicious salad.
-And, best of all, the recipe doubles easily, making it great for potlucks"
+And, best of all, the recipe doubles easily, making it great for potlucks\"

+I wonder what's not working about this page.